 Hofman was on target again in the second half, but Nathan Redmond equalised again with 80 on the clock before James Ward-Prowse won it for England minutes later.

 England: Bond, Jenkinson, Stones, Gibson (Keane), Garbutt, Ward-Prowse (c), Forster-Caskey Chambers), Redmond, Hughes (Pritchard), Lingard, Ings.
 Subs not used: Woodrow, Bettinelli, Moore.

 Germany: Ter Stegen, Korb, Ginter, Knoche, Gunter, Leitner (c) (Ganbry), Can, Bittencourt (Kimmich), Meyer (Schulz), Younes (Malli), Hofmann.
 Subs not used: Orban, Geis, Klaus, Zimmer, Karius, Horn.

 England U21 3-1 Scotland U21, October 2017

-England claimed the bragging rights over their Scottish rivals in a European Championship qualifier at the Riverside two years ago.
+England claimed the bragging rights over their Scottish rivals in a European Championship qualifier at the Riverside four years ago.